erwaller/sinesaw/README.md

 audio output is a pure function of the song state and the current time.
 This single function is called for every sample of audio.

+This approach to audio was inspired by the excellent wavepot project.

-Sinesaw uses React.js for the user interface, and the Cursor library for immutable data modeling..
+Sinesaw uses React.js for the user interface, and a custom Cursor library for immutable data modeling..
 Song state is kept in a single object shared between the ui and the audio processing code.